The Wormhole of Inis Mór (Poll na bPéist) is one of Ireland’s hidden gems.

 You can get to the Aran Islands Wormhole by bike and foot, but the journey comes with warnings, as you’ll discover below.

-Welcome to Poll na bPeist: The Wormhole on Inis Mór
+Some need-to-knows about Poll na bPeist: The Wormhole of Inis Mór

-Although you’ll often hear it referred to as ‘the Serpent’s Lair’ and ‘the Wormhole’, the official name for one of the Aran Islands most unique attractions is ‘Poll na bPeist’.
+Although you’ll often hear it referred to as ‘the Serpent’s Lair’ and ‘the Wormhole of Inis Mór’, the official name for one of the Aran Islands most unique attractions is ‘Poll na bPéist’.